 Jesus took our hell that we might have His heaven.

 Jesus became a man to die for the sins of mankind.
 He fulfilled the Father’s original purpose for creation.
 He restored fallen man to the place he was before the fall when they believe on Him.
 The glorification of the Son is the pledge of those who follow Him.

 All creation will be universally subject to Christ.
-His dishonor on earth will end at that point and His domination begin.
+His dishonor will end at that point and His domination begin.
 Believers will also rule over creation, but it will be done under the authority of Jesus.